Four Lectures on Analytic Solutions in Open String Field Theory

-which is an infinite rank projector.
+will have a left/right factorized Schr{\"o}dinger functional \cite{GRSZ_projectors}, and is formally a rank 1 projector.
+It is instructive to look at the sliver state in the second representation on the unit disk \eq{(ii)}.
+In this picture, the angle of the wedge defining the local coordinate patch shrinks to zero.
+This does not suggest a factorized functional, but this is an illusion caused by the fact that the local coordinate patch becomes degenerate.
+The local coordinate patch looks like an infinitesimally thin ``sliver."
+This is the origin of the term ``sliver state" \cite{RSZ_classical}.

 The sliver state is characterized by a Gaussian functional and looks normalizable.
-Nevertheless, it is a singular state, and in fact worse than the identity string field.
-It should be viewed as something analogous to a distribution; while it can be multiplied with other elements of the star algebra, sliver states cannot, in general, be multiplied amongst themselves.
-The projector property of the sliver state is mostly unproblematic, but difficulties begin once we have ghost insertions.
-Consider, for example, multiplying two sliver states on either side of the zero momentum tachyon:
+Nevertheless, it is a singular state.
+In fact, it is much worse than the identity string field.
+The sliver state can be thought of as a distribution, in that it defines a linear functional on well-behaved states (for example Fock space states)

+but it is not itself an element of the open string star algebra.
+To see why this is so, suppose we attempt to multiply two sliver states on either side of the zero momentum tachyon:

 The zero momentum tachyon can be viewed as a strip of width $1$ containing a $c$-ghost at the origin.
-The above expression instructs us to glue a strip of infinite width on either side, which leads to a 1-point function of the $c$-ghost on the upper half plane.
+If we glue a strip of infinite width on either side, it looks like we have a 1-point function of the $c$-ghost on the upper half plane.
 But we need three $c$-ghosts to form a nonvanishing correlator.
 The other two $c$-ghosts are supposed to appear when contracting this expression with a test state, but in fact they are separated from the $c$ ghost at the origin by an infinite distance.
 Since the correlator of $c$ ghosts grows linearly with separation, the above state is actually divergent.
-The divergence can easily be turned into an ambiguity.
-For example, in the expression

-there is competition from the divergence of the $c$ ghost and the vanishing of $\Omega^\infty - \Omega^{\infty+1}$.
-Such expressions are simply not defined without regularization.
+In fact, even the projector relation $\Omega^\infty*\Omega^\infty = \Omega^\infty$ does not hold without ambiguity (see exercise \ref{ex:Bsliver}).
 For this reason, the sliver state cannot be included as part of the open string star algebra.

-Wedge states are not enough by themselves to create solutions to the equations of motion.
-This is clear since wedge states carry ghost number $0$, but a solution has ghost number $1$.
-To get a